Calibri: Availability

-Calibri is the default typeface of Microsoft Office and much other Microsoft software.
-Joe Friend, a program manager on Word for Office 2007's release, explained that the decision to switch to Calibri was caused by a desire to make the default font one optimised towards onscreen display: "We believed that more and more documents would never be printed but would solely be consumed on a digital device", and to achieve a "modern look".
+Calibri was the default typeface of Microsoft Office and much other Microsoft software, replacing the previously used Times New Roman.

 Because of the long development of Windows Vista, Calibri's development – from 2002 to 2005 – occurred several years before the release of that OS.
 It was first presented in a 2005 beta of Windows Vista, then codenamed Longhorn, and first became available for use with the Beta 2 version of Office 2007, released on 23 May 2006.
 Calibri and the rest of the ClearType Font Collection were finally released to the general public on 30 January 2007, since when it has been released with most Microsoft software environments.

 Calibri is also distributed with Excel Viewer, PowerPoint Viewer, the Microsoft Office Compatibility Pack for Windows, and the Open XML File Format Converter for Mac.
-For use in other operating systems and web apps, a license may be obtained from Ascender Corporation and its parent company Monotype Imaging.
+For use in other operating systems and web apps, a license may be obtained from LucasFonts or Ascender Corporation and its parent company Monotype Imaging.

-The Calibri Light font was introduced in Windows 8 and was retrospectively added to Windows 7 and Windows Server 2008 R2 as part of a software update.
-Starting with Microsoft Office 2013, Calibri Light is the default font for PowerPoint presentations and Word headings.
+The Calibri Light font was introduced in Windows 8, and was retrospectively added to Windows 7 as part of a software update.
+In Microsoft Office 2013, Calibri Light is the default font for PowerPoint presentations and Word headings.

 In 2013, Google released a freely-licensed font called Carlito, which is metric-compatible to Calibri, as part of ChromeOS.
 Carlito's metric-compatibility ensures ChromeOS users can correctly display and print a document designed in Calibri without disrupting its layout.
-Carlito’s glyph shapes are based on the prior open-source typeface Lato.
+Carlito's glyph shapes are based on the prior open-source typeface Lato.

-On 28 April 2021, Microsoft announced they would be replacing Calibri with a new default font across Microsoft products.
+On 13 July 2023, Microsoft announced that they would switch the default Microsoft 365 font from Calibri to their new font, Aptos.